oppia/oppia/extensions/interactions/LogicProof/static/js/README.txt

   - conversion.ts.
 Used to convert symbols into unicode logic symbols as users type.

-In order to update generatedDefaultData.js:
+In order to update generatedDefaultData.ts:
 1. Make the desired changes in tools/strings.ts.
 2. Open tools/demonstration.html and check everything has succeeded.
 3. Click "Request javascript" at the bottom of the page.
-4. Paste the result into generatedDefaultData.js.
+4. Paste the result into generatedDefaultData.ts.
 5. Run karma tests.

  More information about the program flow, together with specifications for all the